Luthercare’s Notice of Privacy Pratices

 Individuals involved in your care or payment for your care.
 We may release health information about you to contacts listed on your Resident Information Sheet and/or listed in our computer system, who are involved in your medical care.
 We may also give information to someone who helps pay for your care.
 In addition, in the event of a disaster, we may disclose health information about you to an entity assisting in a disaster relief effort so that your family can be notified about your condition, status and location.

 Business associates.
 There are some services provided in our organization through contacts with business associates.
-Examples include transcription services or billing services.
+Examples include auditing, transcription services or billing services.
 When these services are contracted, we may disclosure your health information to our business associate so that they can perform the job we’ve asked them to do.
-To protect your health information, however, we require the business associate to appropriately safeguard your information.
+To protect your health information, however, we require the business associate to commit in writing to appropriately safeguard your information.

 As required by law.
 We will disclose health information about you when required to do so by federal, state or local law.
 For example, we may disclose your health information to representatives of the Office for Civil Rights of the U.S. Department of Health and Human Services so that they may ensure that we are appropriately protecting the privacy of your health information.